nerves innervating the muscles of the upper extremity

 This answer is incorrect.

-The statement, "pronator quadratus receives innervation from posterior interosseous nerve." is false.
+The statement, "teres major receives innervation from medial cutaneous nerve of the arm." is false.

 See References)